Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Introduction

 \subsection{Our Contributions and Techniques}

-The problem of selecting a committee of $k$ alternatives, based on voters' ordinal preferences, is both classical and practically significant.
-However, choosing more than one alternative introduces new challenges in minimizing the social cost.
-For minimizing the utilitarian additive cost, choosing consecutive alternatives leads to a committee with lower distortion compared to other configurations.
-Although the median voter seems to be a good representative--and indeed, if selecting a single alternative, the nearest alternative to either the left or right of the median voter would be optimal--returning the entire committee based solely on the preference list of the median voter cannot achieve a distortion better than $3$.
-This is because the median voter might prefer all alternatives on one side of their location to all alternatives on the other side.
-Therefore, it is important to choose alternatives from both sides of the median voter.
+The problem of selecting a committee of $k$ candidates based on voters' ordinal preferences is both classical and practically significant.
+However, choosing more than one candidate introduces new challenges in minimizing the social cost.
+For minimizing the utilitarian additive cost, choosing consecutive candidates leads to a committee with lower distortion compared to other configurations.
+Although the median voter seems to be a good representative—and indeed, if selecting a single candidate, the nearest candidate to either the left or right of the median voter would be optimal—returning the entire committee based solely on the preference list of the median voter cannot achieve a distortion better than~$3$.
+This is because the median voter might prefer all candidates on one side of their location to all candidates on the other side.
+Therefore, it is important to choose candidates from both sides of the median voter.

-To leverage this insight, we design a new voting rule, the \textit{Polar Comparison Rule}, which prioritizes committees that include alternatives from both sides of the median voter, thereby increasing the likelihood of selecting better alternatives.
+To leverage this insight, we design a new voting rule, the \emph{Polar Comparison Rule}, which prioritizes committees that include candidates from both sides of the median voter, thereby increasing the likelihood of selecting better candidates.
 We first introduce this voting rule for selecting a committee of size two.
-Specifically, the rule selects the top-ranked alternative of the median voter and then compares the two closest alternatives to the median voter on opposite sides of each other that have not yet been picked.
-Based on the ratio of voters who prefer one alternative to the other, the rule selects the alternative that is more preferred, while introducing a bias toward the alternative on the opposite side of the previously chosen alternative.
-We then extend this voting rule to select a committee of size three and generalize it to any committee size by iteratively applying the rules for $k=3$ and $k=2$.
+Specifically, the rule selects the top-ranked candidate of the median voter and then compares the two closest candidates to the median voter on opposite sides of each other that have not yet been picked.
+Based on the ratio of voters who prefer one candidate to the other, the rule selects the candidate that is more preferred, while introducing a bias toward the candidate on the opposite side of the previously chosen candidate.
+We then extend this voting rule to select a committee of size three and generalize it to any committee size by iteratively applying the rules for $k = 3$ and $k = 2$.